-For more information about Parkinson’s treatments please visit the EPDA website.
+For more information about Parkinson’s treatments please visit Parkinson’s Europe website.

 Innovative treatment for late stage Parkinson’s disease could be launched in Europe